 Employers can address this challenge by empowering employees with tools to automate repetitive, manual tasks themselves, and free up time for higher value work.
 The Automation in the Workplace 2017 report found that 69% of information workers surveyed say automation would reduce time wasted during their workday, and 59% say they could save six or more hours a week if the repetitive aspects of their job were automated.

 Information workers don’t just feel like they’re wasting their time on menial tasks — they’re also eager to use the time they could get back from automation for more meaningful work.
 72% of survey respondents say they would use the time saved through automation to perform higher-value work.
 Similarly, 78% say that automating manual, repetitive tasks would allow them to focus on the more interesting and rewarding aspects of their jobs.

 Help Managers Connect the Dots

 While most information workers say that they would spend the time freed up by automation to do more interesting and valuable work, it can be challenging for organizations to tap into that motivation.
 Why?
-Employees may not always have insight to the strategic goals of a company, or understand how the work they’re doing fits into the bigger picture.
+Employees may not always have insight into the strategic goals of a company or understand how the work they’re doing fits into the bigger picture.

 Organizations need to help managers connect the dots between the strategic goals of a company or department with the more interesting and valuable work that employees would like to spend more time on.
 A clear understanding of the business goals and how those translate to a team can also spark innovative ideas in employees once they have more time to focus on higher-value work.